ajramirez1997/Tasks-Management/README.md

 Follow these steps to install and run the Task Management project:

 Clone the Repository:
-git clone <repository-url>
+git clone repository-url

-Replace <repository-url> with the link to the repository.
+Replace repository-url with the link to the repository.
 This step gets the project files onto your local machine.

 Go to the Project Folder:
-cd <project-directory>
+cd project-directory

-Replace <project-directory> with the name of the folder that was created when you cloned the repo.
+Replace project-directory with the name of the folder that was created when you cloned the repo.

+Run this command to get install Dependencies: composer update npm install

+After installing the dependencies run this command. npm run build

 Set Up the Database:
 php artisan migrate

 This command will create all the necessary tables in your database.
-Make sure your database configuration is set up correctly in your .env file.
+Make sure your database configuration is set up correctly in your .env file or .env.example to .env.

 Launch the Project:
 php artisan serve